Boundary Surveys in Port St. Lucie

 What FEMA flood zones affect boundary surveys in St. Lucie County?

-St. Lucie County contains FEMA flood zone designations including AE, VE, X. Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-Base Flood Elevations range from 7-14 ft NAVD88.
+St. Lucie County contains FEMA flood zone designations including X, AE, VE, A, AH, AO.
+Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of boundary surveys deliverables when applicable.

 Does Port St. Lucie have its own building department for boundary surveys permits?

-Yes, the City of Port St. Lucie Building Division handles permits within Port St. Lucie city limits, separate from the county.
-Contact them at (772) 344-4150.
+Yes, the City of Port St. Lucie Building Department handles permits within Port St. Lucie city limits, separate from the county.
+Contact them at +1 772 871 5132.
 Online permitting available through city portal.
 Separate from St. Lucie County permits for unincorporated areas.
 Our team coordinates directly with Port St. Lucie's building department to ensure your boundary surveys meets all city-specific requirements.

 Which Port St. Lucie neighborhoods do you serve for boundary surveys?